mpv-player/mpv/DOCS/man/options.rst

     ``show_progress`` command (by default mapped to ``P``), or in some non-default cases when seeking.
 Expands properties.
 See `Property Expansion`_.

-PVR
-___

-``--pvr-...``
-    These options tune various encoding properties of the PVR capture module.
-    It has to be used with any hardware MPEG encoder based card supported by the V4L2 driver.
-The Hauppauge WinTV PVR-150/250/350/500 and all IVTV based cards are known as PVR capture cards.
-Be aware that only Linux 2.6.18 kernel and above is able to handle MPEG stream through V4L2 layer.
-    For hardware capture of an MPEG stream and watching it with mpv, use ``pvr://`` as media URL.

-``--pvr-aspect=<0-3>``
-    Specify input aspect ratio:

-    :0: 1:1
-    :1: 4:3 (default)
-    :2: 16:9
-    :3: 2.21:1

-``--pvr-arate=<32000-48000>``
-    Specify encoding audio rate (default: 48000 Hz, available: 32000, 44100 and 48000 Hz).

-``--pvr-alayer=<1-3>``
-    Specify MPEG audio layer encoding (default: 2).

-``--pvr-abitrate=<32-448>``
-    Specify audio encoding bitrate in kbps (default: 384).

-``--pvr-amode=<value>``
-    Specify audio encoding mode.
-Available preset values are 'stereo', 'joint_stereo', 'dual' and 'mono' (default: stereo).

-``--pvr-vbitrate=<value>``
-    Specify average video bitrate encoding in Mbps (default: 6).

-``--pvr-vmode=<value>``
-    Specify video encoding mode:

-    :vbr: Variable BitRate (default)
-    :cbr: Constant BitRate

-``--pvr-vpeak=<value>``
-    Specify peak video bitrate encoding in Mbps (only useful for VBR encoding, default: 9.6).

-``--pvr-fmt=<value>``
-    Choose an MPEG format for encoding:

-    :ps:    MPEG-2 Program Stream (default)
-    :ts:    MPEG-2 Transport Stream
-    :mpeg1: MPEG-1 System Stream
-    :vcd:   Video CD compatible stream
-    :svcd:  Super Video CD compatible stream
-    :dvd:   DVD compatible stream

 Screenshot
 __________